 - Uavcan: Well, obviously, that’s its major point.
-It emits the uavcan.equipment.power.CircuitStatus or, even better, the UC4H-specifc GenericBatteryInfo message at adjustable intervals.
+It emits the UC4H-specifc GenericBatteryInfo message at adjustable intervals.

 - Low-noise Switch Regulator: I use the LT8610A which is good for 42 V and 3.5 A. It’s a member of the LT8610 family of regulators, which is also used by the ACSP series of AUAV/mRo.

-- Hall Current Sensor: No lousy resistor shunt, Hall sensors should be state-of-the art.
-I use the ACS770, which is the successor of the ACS758, which has been widely used in the drones area (see e.g. here), and offer slightly better specs.
+- Hall Current Sensor: No lousy resistor shunt, Hall sensors are state-of-the art and should be standard.
+I use the ACS770, which is the successor of the well-known ACS758, which has been widely used in the drones area (see e.g. here), and offers slightly better specs.
 The ACS780/1 could also be worth a consideration, but it is a bit „trickier“.